Kshoes/Applied-Internet-Technology-Assignment-8/README.md

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# Fitness Witness

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!
+Keeping up with a regular habit of exercise is hard enough.
+Trying to remember new workouts and keeping track of old ones also wastes time and effort, when you could be using those precious minutes to maximize dem GAINZ. 💪

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
+Fitness Witness is a web app that will allow users to keep track of their workout routines.
 Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Once they're logged in, they can create and view their workout routines.
+As the users work out, they can select a routine and check off exercises as they go.

+(Optional features:)
+- Users can also add other users as friends and view their public workouts
+- Users can also track their progress regarding body weight and strength (workout template, add variable weight/sets/reps during the workout)

 ## Data Model

 (___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users, Workouts, and Exercises (maybe make Sets schema to customize reps/weight for each set)(Optional: Friends)

-* users can have multiple lists (via references)
+* users can have multiple workouts (via references)
-* each list can have multiple items (by embedding)
+* each workout can have multiple exercises (by embedding)

 (___TODO__: sample documents_)